Dodalpaga/dodalpaga.github.io/content/blog/deploy-nextjs-to-github-pages.md

 - [Node.js](https://nodejs.org/en/) (v14 or later)
 - [Git](https://git-scm.com/)
 - A GitHub account

-Optional:

-- A domain name (if you plan to use a custom domain for your GitHub Pages site)
+- (Optional) A domain name (if you plan to use a custom domain for your GitHub Pages site)

 # Setting Up the Next.js Project